-The Chicago Genealogical Society's publication Chicago Cemetery Records 1847-1863: sexton's reports and certificates, treasurer receipts, deeds, and undertakers' reports is great resource for information about early deaths.
-To learn more about the book, check out my blog post.
+A small group of pre-Fire sexton's records survive.
+You can view the originals at the Illinois Regional Archives Depository at Northeastern Illinois University but the information is also available in The Chicago Genealogical Society's publication Chicago Cemetery Records 1847-1863: sexton's reports and certificates, treasurer receipts, deeds, and undertakers' reports.
+To learn more about the book, check out this blog post.

 One mile north of city limits on Green a road